anAcc22/notebook/notebook.typ

 == Tree Hashing

 You can hash a _rooted_ tree like so.
 If it isn't rooted, you may find a centroid first before using it as a root to perform the hash.
+Some trees may have _two_ centroids, in which case you have to retrieve two hashes.
+Among the two, put the smaller one before the larger one in a pair of integers (e.g., in `V<int>`).

 #sourcefile(GRAPH_COLOR, "graphs/tree_hashing.cpp", showrange: (87, INFI))

+== Centroid Decomposition

+`ancestors[u]` returns the list of ancestors of `u` (along with the distance) as we go up the centroid decomposition tree.

+#sourcefile(GRAPH_COLOR, "graphs/centroid_decomposition.cpp", showrange: (5, INFI))

 == 2-SAT